-Jam Chowder is six musicians drawn together by an intense love for music across multiple genres bound by a common aesthetic.
+Jam Chowder is a brotherhood drawn together by an intense love for music across multiple genres bound by a common aesthetic.
 We take elements of rock, blues, jazz, country, funk, and psychedelia and toss them into one giant melting pot.
 Then we add some spice, mix it up, bring it all to a slow simmer, and just simply call it Jam Chowder.

 PRIOR BANDS - The Outhouse Boys; The Sandworms; Secondhand Smoke; The Reactions; The Muddy Rudders